zaracooper/blog/content/posts/hugo-github-portfolio.md

     **d.
 Added a projects section**
     : - This theme did not come with a **Projects Section**.
     : - Since it's similar to the **Services Section**, I duplicated its HTML file (`layouts/partials/projects.html`), modified it to make the project cards linkable, added a data file for it (`data/projects.json`) and added it to the `layouts/index.html` file (which I copied over from the theme).
-    : - In cases where you do not provide services, all you have to do is change the contents of `data/services.json` file to reflect Projects or something else, not Services.
+    : - In cases where you do not provide services, all you have to do is change the contents of `data/services.json` file to reflect **Projects** or something else, not **Services**.

     **e.
 Added social information**